How to use the command 'aws ses' (with examples)

 }

-Use Case 7: Send an email
+Use case 7: Send an email

-aws ses send-email --from from_address --destination "ToAddresses=email_address" --message "Subject={Data=subject_text,Charset=utf8},Body={Text={Data=body_text,Charset=utf8},Html={Data=message_body_html,Charset=utf8}}"
+aws ses send-email --from from_address --destination "ToAddresses=addresses" --message "Subject={Data=subject_text,Charset=utf8},Body={Text={Data=body_text,Charset=utf8},Html={Data=message_body_containing_html,Charset=utf8}}"

 aws ses {{subcommand}} help